dagozilla/encyclopedia/cpp/003_how_cpp_works.md

 }
 ```

-If we compile the above `main.cpp` to the executable binary file, it will be failed because even though the compiler know the `add` function exists, the compiler doesn't know the implementation of the `add` function.
+If we compile the above `main.cpp` to an executable binary file, it will be failed because even though the compiler know the `add` function exists, the compiler doesn't know the implementation of the `add` function.
 But if we generate only the object files, it will be compiled successfully.

 To demonstrate it, let's generate the object file with `-c` option to output an object file instead of an executable binary file and save the output to a file named `main.o` with `-o` option.
 As you can see, the `main.o` file generated successfully without any error.